Port of Hong Kong

 GMBs allow ocean going vessels moored at anchorages to transfer their cargo to and from barges secured to the ships' sides.
 GMBs can also serve as typhoon moorings for vessels during extreme weather conditions, and can be used for other non-cargo activities such as mooring of cruise ships.

-Hong Kong Port has 24 anchorages, with a total area of 4,080 hectares that can be used for cargo handling.
+Hong Kong Port has 25 anchorages, with a total area of 4,446 hectares.

 In 2023, about 14 million tonnes of cargo were handled by buoys and anchorages.